nyggus/makepackage/README.md

 $ makepackage mypackage
 ```

 where `mypackage` is the name of your package.
 That's it!
 You will have a self-standing package that you can now develop.
-Remember to fill in `[MAKEPACKAGE]` fields in setup.py and LICENSE.
+Remember to fill in `[MAKEPACKAGE]` fields in pyproject.toml and LICENSE.

 If you want to create a package with a command-line argument, add a `cli` flag after the name of the package: